Punta Mariato: Geography

 The cape is located on the southwestern tip of the Azuero Peninsula directly on the Pacific Ocean about 15 km south of Arenas and about 70 km west of Tonosi and roughly 350 km southwest of Panama City.

 Punta Mariato is uninhabited and covered by mangrove and rainforest and is part of the 33 400 hectare (8255 acres) large nature reserve Cerro Hoya National Park(Parque nacional Cerro Hoya).
-The reserve which extends into neighbouring Los Santos Province is classified as a biosphere reserve by UNESCO.
+The reserve which extends into the neighbouring Los Santos Province is classified as a biosphere reserve by UNESCO.

 The area is hard to reach as there are few roads but the waters around the cape are popular for surfing and recreational fishing.

-Punta Mariato is part of "Distrito de Mariato" (Mariato District).
+Punta Mariato is part of Mariato District.

 History

-Parque nacional Cerro Hoya was established on October 2, 1984, and is home of most of the remaining jungle habitat in the Azuero region and is also habitat for a number of endangered species.
+Parque nacional Cerro Hoya was established on October 2, 1984, and is home of most of the remaining jungle habitat in the Azuero region, and also the habitat for a number of endangered species.